 Step 2: Meanwhile, slice up your vegetables to bite size pieces.
 You may add more chillis if you want your soup spicy.

 Step 3: Place the pork, tomatoes and onions in a separate saucepan and add just enough water to cover.
 Bring to a boil, cover and simmer for about an hour or until the pork is tender.
+Add a cup more water if the soup gets too few.

 Step 4: Add in the tamarind juice and taro cubes and cook for 20 more minutes.
 Add in the rest of the vegetables and cook for few more minutes until everything is cooked through.
 Remove from heat.
 Add the fish sauce and salt to taste.
 Garnish with cilatantro if desired and serve.